Janet Boyd: Activism

 In November 1911, after the failure of the Conciliation Bill, anger spilled over into direct action and 223 suffragettes were arrested during a campaign of window smashing.
 Among the arrests were seven women with Welsh connections, including Edith Mansell Moullin, Mildred Mansel (sister of Ivor Guest, MP), and Boyd, who was arrested on 19 November 1911 for breaking a window in The Strand in London.
-During her appearance at Bow Street Magistrates' Court on 22 November she stated "I don't consider I was guilty, because I was doing it for a good purpose."
+During her appearance at Bow Street Magistrates' Court on 22 November, Haig stated "I don't consider I was guilty, because I was doing it for a good purpose."
 She was fined 10 shillings and three shillings for the damage and sentenced to seven days in prison.